Brookwood Lye

 Brookwood Lye is a 22 ha nature reserve in Brookwood in Surrey.
 It is managed by the Surrey Wildlife Trust.
+The site borders the A324 road to the South and the Basingstoke Canal to the North.

 This is mainly wet grassland which has a rich variety of flora.
 Other habitats include alder carr and broadleaved woodland.
 There are many birds and invertebrates such as dragonflies.

 There is no public access to the site.